France preschool activities

-This week we jumped into our France preschool unit!
+This week we jumped into our France crafts and activities for kids!

 And now we’re off to France in our home tour of the world!